 One thing is for certain, that man, whoever he is, better hope that Mulder never sees him again.

 “Do you think that I’m frigid?”

 She would wait until he had taken a drink of water to ask him that question.

 Clearing his throat, he looks across the table at her and studies her for a moment in an attempt to read her.
 The insecurity and nervousness he sees behind her eyes and in her body language surprises him.

 Scully has never crossed him as being someone with underlying insecurities.
-In the field, she is fearless and relentless, digging in her heels and taking command of each and every space she occupies.
-But right now, sitting in a fancy restaurant looking as stunning as he has ever seen her — she's unsure of herself.
+In the field, she is relentless, digging in her heels and taking command of each and every space she occupies.
+But right now, sitting in a fancy restaurant looking as stunning as he has ever seen her — she’s unsure of herself.